Tax scams are on the rise and consumers need to be more vigilant than ever

 - Practice good password hygiene and enable multi-factor authentication (MFA) wherever possible to add an extra layer of security.

-- Familiarize yourself with the kind of information you may be required to share with a government agent if needed.
+- Familiarize yourself the kind of information you may be required to share with a government agent if needed

 - Trust your gut and don’t be afraid to ask for verification or to disengage from a situation that doesn’t feel right.